Scouts go Solar

 - Young people around the world are trained as multipliers for solar energy.

-- The topic of solar energy is integrated into national pathway programmes.
+- The topic of solar energy is included in national scout programmes.

 - Climate awareness and sustainable development in local communities is promoted.